 f) for a creche, day nursery or day centre, not including a residential use, principally to visiting members of the public,

 Where a property is in two use classes – then it will be classed as sui generis.
-The one exception is a building with Class E, sub-paragraph (g) (or B1 prior to September 1st 2020) & B2 use as long as the section allocated to B2 is not substantially increased.
+The one exception is a building with Use Class E, sub-paragraph (g) & B2 use as long as the section allocated to B2 is not substantially increased.